bhaktiagrawal088/JavaScriptsNotes/notes.md

 # JavaScript Overview

 ## Scripting Language
-JavaScript is a scripting language that enables you to dynamically update content, control media, and create animated images.
-JavaScript is high-level interpreted programming language that used to make a interactive web pages.

-Key features :
-Client : Run on the browser , no need to contact to the server for every interaction.
+JavaScript is a high-level and interpreted programming language that is used to create interactive web pages for users.It is client side scripting lauguage.
+It runs on the client side, which reduces the load on the server.
+It is single-threaded and synchronous, meaning one task is completed before another starts.
+However, with the help of async and await functions, JavaScript can be used as an asynchronous language, along with callback functions and promises.
+In JavaScript, everything is part of the code execution.

 ### Types of Execution: